How a DC Separation Agreement Attorney Can Help You

 There may be debt that built up during your marriage that must be divided.
-This can range from cell phone bills that must be paid to student loans, mortgage loans, credit card bills, and other debts that are outstanding.
-The Separation Agreement will spell out who will be responsible for the debt and how it will be paid.
+This can range from cell phone bills that must be paid to student loans, mortgage loans, credit card bills, and other outstanding debts.
+A qualified DC separation agreement attorney will help ensure the Separation Agreement spells out who will be responsible for the debt and how it will be paid.
 This is very important so that you and your spouse maintain good credit.

 There may be issues related to custody of your children, child support, and parenting/visitation plans.
 Your Separation Agreement will clearly define the issues of custody and how you agree to parent your children and divide time with them.
 This will help to prevent constant bickering over child care issues.